Vaibhav-K08/smart-thermal-control/README.md

 ## Safety and Stability

-**Safety Override** — if any zone exceeds 70°C, cooling jumps by 0.15 immediately regardless of the AI output.
+**Safety Override**: if any zone exceeds 70°C, cooling jumps by 0.15 immediately regardless of the AI output.

-**Spike Detector** — if any zone rises faster than 1.2°C in a single step, cooling boosts by 0.1 and the mode switches to Spike Suppression.
+**Spike Detector**: if any zone rises faster than 1.2°C in a single step, cooling boosts by 0.1 and the mode switches to Spike Suppression.

-**Anti-Windup Relaxation** — prevents the controller from holding unnecessary cooling after temperatures drop.
+**Anti-Windup Relaxation**:prevents the controller from holding unnecessary cooling after temperatures drop.
 Cooling decays at 0.96× per step below 35°C and 0.98× below 45°C, with a continuous 0.99× passive decay.

-**Thermal Coupling** — zones are physically linked.
+**Thermal Coupling**: zones are physically linked.
 Power temperature drifts toward CPU temperature, and Ambient drifts toward Power.
 This forces the controller to manage the system as a whole, not zone by zone.

 ---